QMUL/breksta/README.md

 - Activate the virtual environment: `source env/bin/activate`
 - Start the application: `python3 -m app.breksta`

+#### Usage

+**Exporting experiments**: To export a specific experiment record, select it from the table and click on the "Export" button.
+You'll be prompted to choose a location where the exported data will be saved.
+The output file will be named in the format: `<experiment-name>-<datetime:YYYYMMDD_HHMM>.csv`.
+After the export operation is complete, the "Exported" status of the experiment will change to `True`.

+**Deleting experiments**: You can delete a specific experiment record by selecting it and clicking on the "Delete" button.
+Please note, this operation is irreversible.
+If you attempt to delete an experiment that hasn't been exported, you'll be asked to confirm your decision twice.

+**Database backup**: As a safety measure, the system will create a backup of the database whenever an experiment is deleted.
+The first time you delete an experiment, you'll be prompted to choose a location for the backup database.
+This backup file will be named `backup.db` and will automatically be used to restore data if an issue is detected during the deletion of an experiment.
+This provides an opportunity to manually revert an erroneous deletion once.

 ## Contributing
 Please send a pull request with any suggested changes or improvements. (placeholder)